townmulti/s3-uploader/README.md

 ## Sponsored by [Differential](http://www.differential.com)

 ### NOTES
 This is an upgrade to the original atmosphere S3 project meant to work on React, React Native, and Blaze.
+This package was forked to update fibers for node 12.
 **THE API IS COMPLETELY DIFFERENT**

 # Show your support!